Skip to content

 Answer: Moana.
 Auli’i Cravalho voices the lead; Lin-Manuel Miranda co-wrote the soundtrack.

-A 2024 sequel and a 2026 live-action remake extended the franchise.
-Moana 2 released November 2024.
+The franchise kept rolling.
+A sequel arrived in 2024 and a live-action remake in 2026.
+Moana 2 hit theaters in November 2024.

 Round 3: 22 Connections and Wordplay Questions (Target: 50 to 55% Accuracy)